 White flight of the nineteen seventies helped usher in a golden age of suburbia.
 Factor in the fear that came in the wake of the discharge of many mentally ill patients in the late sixties and early seventies (due to court decisions in some states limiting commitment powers of the state) and you had the ingredients for one hell of nightmare steeped in urban legend: what if a mental patient escaped from the hospital and threatened the safety of our suburban homes?

 Originally entitled “The Babysitter Murders,” Halloween made it clear that suburbia was not as safe and secure as middle america has been led to believe.
-That underlying message, and the blank stare of Michael Myers, scared the hell out of a teen audience whose parents had always kept them safe from harm.
+That underlying message, that poster! (one of the most effective movie posters of all time) and the blank stare of Michael Myers, scared the hell out of a teen audience whose parents had always kept them safe from harm.

 Nightmare on Elm Street (1984)